Sophia Dashing

-Sophia Dashing is an American Pop Singer-Songwriter and dancer from Atlanta georgia known for her advocacy for the feminist movement and the LGBTQ community.
+Sophia Dashing is an American pop singer-songwriter and dancer from Atlanta, Georgia known for her advocacy for the feminist movement and the LGBTQ community.

 Career

 In 2021, Dashing released her debut single "High Priestess," which she described as a self-discovery, self-love song anthem.
-Following her debut release, she released more singles, "Way I" which accumulated over 220,000 streams and was described as a "made to set the mood for couples to express their love for each other." and "Still In Love," which was described as a soulful ballad by The Garnette Report.
+Following her debut release, she released more singles, including "Way I", which accumulated over 220,000 streams and was described as a "made to set the mood for couples to express their love for each other", and "Still In Love," which was described as a soulful ballad by The Garnette Report.

 In 2022, she was nominated as the Best Singer-Songwriter by Jezebel Magazine and won.
-In the same year, she also performed at the Atlanta Pride Festival, which she appeared alongside cherished artists such as Flo Rida, Betty Who, Big Freedia, jax, Brooke Eden, Neriah and Chrissy Chlapecka.
-She performed at the Festival on Saturday October 8 "Opening Day" at 4pm in the afternoon.
+In the same year, she also performed at the Atlanta Pride Festival, which she appeared alongside artists such as Flo Rida, Betty Who, Big Freedia, jax, Brooke Eden, Neriah and Chrissy Chlapecka.
+She performed at the Festival on Saturday October 8 "Opening Day" at 4 pm.
 She was also supposed to perform in the Atlanta Pride Festival in 2021, but didn't, for unknown reasons.